-After placing booms and jib in position for lifting the load.
-Refer to the load chart and find the number below the pointer in line with the load radius.
-The load radius is defined on the jib capacity chart.
-The capacity given here is the capacity of the machine for the unit's position.
+After placing booms and jib in position for lifting the load, check the upper boom angle indicator for indicated angle.
+Refer to the load chart and find the boom angle in the first column that is the same as the one indicated on the boom angle indicator.
+Then move horizontal on the load chart to the load radius (distance load line is from platform shaft).
+The capacity given here is the capacity of the machine for the unit's position less any deductions for weight of men, tools, liners, etc. (See note at bottom of load chart.)

-NOTE: Load charts shown are for an example only.
-Each Aerial Device has its custom made load chart which may have different capacities than shown here.

-NOTE: The capacities given on the unit load chart are based on unit setup with the turntable or truck bed being level.
+- NOTE: Load charts shown are for an example only.
+Each Aerial Device has its custom made load chart which may have different capacities than shown here. - NOTE: The capacities given on the unit load chart are based on unit setup with the turntable or truck bed being level.